Skip to main content

 1. On school grounds during, immediately before, or immediately after school hours (including district transportation).

-2. On school grounds or district transportation at any other time when the school, school grounds or district transportation are being used for any school activity, function, or event.
+2. On school grounds or district transportation at any other time when the school, school grounds, or district transportation are used for any school activity, function, or event.

 3. Off the school grounds at a school function or event.